 Let’s look at two real-world situations:

 Yes!
-If you hold more than €50,000 in accounts, investments, or property abroad, you must submit Modelo 720.
+If you hold more than €50,000 in accounts, investments, or property abroad, you must submit Modelo 720, according to the Spanish Tax Agency.
 It’s not a tax declaration, but an informative form.

 Spain doesn’t play around when it comes to taxes—especially with income from tax havens, where exemptions don’t apply.